• Skip to primary navigation

 Weeknight pasta for the win 🙌

-Close up of sausage pasta with parmesan in a white bowl
+Close up of pasta topped with cheese

 The sauce is full of flavour from the balsamic vinegar and a pinch of sugar added before it's simmered for just 10 minutes or so until it's thickened and unctuous.

-Overhead shot of two bowls of sausage pasta on a striped cloth
+Pan of pasta on a checked cloth

 Why we love this recipe: